-TABLE I Experiment results
+TABLE I EXPERIMENT RESULTS

-Now assuming that a robot has prior knowledge about his skills and capabilities needed to execute this task (grasp objects, open drawers, carry items, etc.), it could now use this information to re-map the results for his own case.
-For example, if the robot is very slow at grasping objects, but doesn't have any issues with navigation/moving, then most probably using a tray would not be of its advantage since it will always include extra manipulation actions.
+Now assuming that a robot has prior knowledge about its skills and capabilities needed to execute this task (grasp objects, open drawers, carry items, etc.), it could now use this information to re-map the results for its own case.
+For example, if the robot is very slow at grasping objects, but doesn't have any issues with navigation/moving, then most probably using a tray would not be to its advantage since it will always include extra manipulation actions.